GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

         *   Comments were added about future real API integration and API key management.
         *   The `ConductIndependentResearchOutputSchema`'s `sources` field was updated from `z.array(z.string())` to `z.array(z.object({ title: z.string(), url: z.string().url() }))`.
         *   The main prompt (`conductIndependentResearchPrompt`) was significantly updated to instruct the LLM on how to:
+            *   Formulate 2-3 diverse search queries.
-            *   Iterate through the structured `searchResults`.
+            *   Iterate through the structured `searchResults` from each query.
-            *   Synthesize `collectedInformation` from titles, links, and snippets.
+            *   Synthesize `collectedInformation` from all search results (titles, links, snippets).
             *   Extract `title` and `url` for the `sources` output field.
-            *   Formulate diverse search queries.
+            *   Formulate insightful research questions based on the synthesized information.
-*   **Rationale:** This enhancement moves the `conductIndependentResearch` flow closer to production readiness by simulating a more realistic interaction with a search tool.
+*   **Rationale:** This enhancement moves the `conductIndependentResearch` flow closer to production readiness by simulating a more realistic interaction with a search tool and guiding the LLM through a more structured, iterative research process.
 It improves the quality and structure of data the LLM works with and prepares the system for easier integration with an actual search API.
 This aligns with Phase 1.A.2 of the Strategic Roadmap ("Implement Real webSearch Tool" and "Basic Agentic Behavior with Genkit").
 The current structure and prompt instructions for the `conductIndependentResearch` flow, with its multi-query guidance and synthesis steps, satisfy the Phase 1 requirement for "Basic Agentic Behavior with Genkit."
 The mock data was also enhanced for better testing of the LLM's synthesis capabilities.
 *   **Files Modified:** `src/ai/flows/conduct-independent-research.ts`.

 **2. Enhance `answerGs1Questions` for Structured RAG Input & Citation**